greenhub-project/docs/api/schema.md

 ## Error Messages

-If an error occurs, whether on the server or client side, the error message(s) will be returned in an `message` string.
+If an error occurs, whether on the server or client side, the error message will be returned in an `message` string.
 For example:

 ```javascript
 401 Unauthorized